Djdefrag/QualityScaler/README.md

     - [x] Choose upscaled video extension
     - [x] Interpolation between the original and upscaled image/video
     - [x] Show the remaining time to complete video upscaling
+    - [ ] Metadata extraction and application from original file to upscaled file (via exiftool)
     - [ ] Python 3.11 (expecting ~30% more performance)
     - [ ] Torch/torch-directml 2.0 (expecting ~20% more performance)